Apadmi-Engineering/Mockzilla/docs/docs/additional_config.md

 If you need to release your mock app to non-developers, we recommend enabling "release mode" which does the following.

 1. Introduces rate limiting to the server
-2. Enforces rudamentary token authentication on each request (explained below).
+2. Enforces rudimentary token authentication on each request (explained below).
 3. Only allows connections from `127.0.0.1` (i.e from apps running on the device).